aarondwi/together/README.md

 -------------------------

-1. By `batching`, it does not mean a batch processor like [gobatch](https://github.com/MasterOfBinary/gobatch), [spring batch](https://spring.io/projects/spring-batch), [dbt](https://www.getdbt.com/), [spark](https://spark.apache.org/), or anything like that. `Batching` here means aggregating multiple request into single request to backend, like how facebook manages its [memcache's flow](https://www.mimuw.edu.pl/~iwanicki/courses/ds/2016/presentations/08_Pawlowska.pdf).
+1. By `batching`, it does not mean a batch processor like [gobatch](https://github.com/MasterOfBinary/gobatch), [spring batch](https://spring.io/projects/spring-batch), [dbt](https://www.getdbt.com/), [spark](https://spark.apache.org/), or anything like that. `Batching` here means aggregating/deduplicating multiple request into single request to backend, like how facebook manages its [memcache's flow](https://www.mimuw.edu.pl/~iwanicki/courses/ds/2016/presentations/08_Pawlowska.pdf).
 2. This is designed to be used in business-level OLTP code, so it is not aiming to be *every-last-cpu-cycle* optimized (in particular, this implementation use `interface{}`, until golang support generics).
 If you have something that can be solved with this pattern,